nyunAI/TensorRT-LLM/examples/baichuan/README.md

 #### INT8 KV cache
 INT8 KV cache could be enabled to reduce memory footprint.
 It will bring more performance gains when batch size gets larger.

-You can get the INT8 scale of KV cache through NVIDIA AMMO (AlgorithMic Model Optimization) toolkit, which features a `--kv_cache_dtype` option.
+You can get the INT8 scale of KV cache through NVIDIA Modelopt (AlgorithMic Model Optimization) toolkit, which features a `--kv_cache_dtype` option.

 Example: